#ABBA Reunites For The First Time In 35 Years To Make New Music

 The ABBA Manager Said That ‘It Was Like Old Times’

-ABBA’s manager, Gorel Hanser said that the music will still sound familiar to ABBA fans, says BBC.
+ABBA’s manager, Gorel Hanser, said that the music will still sound familiar to ABBA fans, says BBC.

 “The sound will be familiar, but also modern.”